A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

-A recent paper by Amendola, Quartin, Tsujikawa and Waga (hereafter denoted as AQTW) [1] has put all existing models for dark energy in very serious trouble.
-Actually, if the result obtained by AQTW would be confirmed with full generality, then the whole paradigm of dark energy ought to be abandoned.
-Such as it happens with other aspects of the current accelerating cosmology, the problem is to some extend reminiscent of the difficulty initially confronted by earliest inflationary accelerating models [2] which could not smoothly connect with the following Friedmann-Robertson-Walker decelerating evolution [3].
-As it is well-known, such a difficulty was solved by invoking the new inflationary scenario [4].
-In fact, the problem recently posed for dark energy can be formulated by saying that a previous decelerating matter-dominated era cannot be followed by an accelerating universe dominated by dark energy and it is in this sense that it can be somehow regarded as the time-reversed version of the early inflationary exit difficulty.
-In more technical terms what AQTW have shown is that it is impossible to find a sequence of matter and scaling acceleration for any scaling Lagrangian which can be approximated as a polynomials because a scaling Lagrangian is always singular in the phase space so that either the matter-dominated era is prevented or the region with a viable matter is isolated from that where the scaling acceleration occurs.
+On the other hand, in Ref.\ \cite{Amendola:2006qi} (see also \cite{Gomes:2013ema}) it was shown that it is impossible to find a sequence of matter and scaling acceleration for any scaling Lagrangian which can be approximated as a polynomial because a scaling Lagrangian is always singular in the phase space so that either the matter-dominated era is prevented or the region with a viable matter is isolated from that where the scaling acceleration occurs.
+Such as it happens with other aspects of the current accelerating cosmology, the problem is to some extend reminiscent of the difficulty initially confronted by earliest inflationary accelerating models \cite{Guth:1980zm} which could not smoothly connect with the following Friedmann-Robertson-Walker (FRW) decelerating evolution \cite{Padmanabhan:2002ji}.
+As is well known, such a difficulty was solved by invoking the new inflationary scenario \cite{Linde:1981mu}.
+In fact, the problem posed in \cite{Amendola:2006qi} for dark energy can be formulated by saying that a previous decelerating matter-dominated era cannot be followed by an accelerating universe dominated by dark energy and it is in this sense that it can be somehow regarded as the time-reversed version of the early inflationary exit difficulty.
 Ways out from this problem required assuming either a sudden emergence of dark energy domination or a cyclic occurrence of dark energy, both assumptions being quite hard to explain and implement.
-In this paper we however consider a dark energy model where such problems are no longer present due to some sort of quantum characteristics which can be assigned to particles and radiation in that model.
+The aim of this work is to show that in the {\it benigner} phantom model \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci} such problems are no longer present due to the quantum characteristics that can be assigned to particles and radiation in this model.